lsst/qserv/doc/source/quick-start.rst

 Configuration
 *************

-Configuration is installed apart from Qserv software.
+Configuration data are installed apart from Qserv software.

 .. warning::
    The -all option below will remove any previous configuration for the same